wrought/wireless-networking-in-the-developing-world/wndw.md

 Aside from storing energy, sealed lead-acid batteries also serve two important functions:

--   •They are able to provide an instantaneous power superior to that of the array of panels.
+-   They are able to provide an instantaneous power superior to that of the array of panels.
 This instantaneous power is needed to start some appliances, such as the motor of a refrigerator or a pump.

--   •They determine the operating voltage of your installation.
+-   They determine the operating voltage of your installation.

 For a small power installation and where space constraints are important, other types of batteries (such as NiCd, NiMh, or Li-ion) can